Cowleaze Chine

-Cowleaze Chine is a geological feature on the south west coast of the Isle of Wight, England.
+Cowleaze Chine (also Cowlease Chine) is a geological feature on the south west coast of the Isle of Wight, England.
 It lies to the west of the village of Little Atherfield.

 This chine is just to the west of the larger Shepherd's Chine.
 It starts just off the side of the A3055 Military Road and runs south west for about 250m to reach the beach at Brighstone Bay just to the north of Atherfield Point.